Joya de Cerén

-Joya de Cerén (Jewel of Cerén in the Spanish language) is an archaeological site in La Libertad Department, El Salvador, featuring a pre-Columbian Maya farming village.

-The ancient Maya site of Joya de Cerén is located in the Zapotitán Valley, 36 kilometers northwest of San Salvador, El Salvador.
-It is often referred to as the "Pompeii of the Americas", in comparison to the famed Ancient Roman ruins.
+Joya de Cerén (Jewel of Cerén in Spanish) is an archaeological site in La Libertad Department, El Salvador, containing the remains of a pre-Columbian Maya farming village.
+The site is located in the Zapotitán Valley, approximately 36 km northwest of San Salvador.
+It is often called the "Pompeii of the Americas", for its similar preservation beneath volcanic ash.

-This site is known for the excellent preservation of a Classic period settlement that was rapidly buried by the ashfall of an eruption of the Loma Caldera around AD 600.
-The relative abundance of paleoethnobotanical remains recovered at Joya de Cerén in comparison to other ancient Maya archaeological sites make Joya de Cerén particularly significant in the study of everyday life of ancient Maya agricultural communities.
-Of importance was the discovery of a manioc field, the first instance of manioc cultivation identified at a New World archaeological site.
-The site was thought to have been settled between AD 200 and AD 600.
-Joya de Cerén was inscribed on the UNESCO World Heritage List in 1993 for its archeological importance, and is a major tourist attraction in El Salvador.
+This site is notable for the exceptional preservation of a Classic period settlement, which was rapidly buried by ash from an eruption of the Loma Caldera around AD 600.
+The abundance of paleoethnobotanical remains has provided important insights into the daily life of ancient Maya agricultural communities.
+Among the most significant discoveries is a manioc field, the earliest known evidence of manioc cultivation at an archeological site in the New World.
+The site is thought to have been occupied between AD 200 and AD 600.
+Joya de Cerén was inscribed on the UNESCO World Heritage List in 1993 in recognition of its archeological significance and is a major tourist attraction in El Salvador.